BestBotDeveloper/Server-Bot-Documentation/documention.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Ice Dev's Server Bot is a premium only, fully customizable Discord bot that is constantly growing.
+The bot includes 80+ commands as well as over 30+ different event features.
+The custom built in bot API gives you the opportunity to add everything you like on your own.

 You can join the official Ice Development Support Server for all questions, suggestions, and assistance!
 It comes packaged with a variety of commands and a multitude of settings that can be tailored to your server's specific needs.

 <p align="right">(<a href="#top">back to top</a>)</p>